Newport Power Station: Newport A, B, and C

-Newport 'A' was opened in 1918 as a coal-fired power station by the Victorian Railways to supply electricity as part of the project for the electrification of its suburban rail system.
+Newport A was opened in 1918 as a coal-fired power station by the Victorian Railways to supply electricity as part of the project for the electrification of its suburban rail system.
 Initially, there were six turbo-generators; four were 15 MW capacity and two were 12.5 MW.
 The speed was 1500 RPM and produced 25 Hz.
-Steam was supplied by 24 Babcock + Wilcox chain grate boilers at 250 psi.
-The two smaller generators were replaced with a 30 MW Parsons and a 35 MW single cylinder Parsons alternator, numbered A2+A4.
+Steam was supplied by 24 Babcock & Wilcox chain grate boilers at 250 psi.
+The two smaller generators were replaced with a 30 MW CA Parsons & Company and a 35 MW single cylinder Parsons alternator, numbered A2+A4.
 Steam was supplied by the four "M" boilers, which were pulverized coal-fired at 400 psi.
 The total capacity was 120 MW.

-Newport A also supplied electricity to businesses that required 25 Hz power, and supplied bulk electricity to the Melbourne City Council Electric Supply Department, the Melbourne Electric Supply Company (acquired by SECV in 1930), and the State Electricity Commission of Victoria.
+Newport A also supplied electricity to businesses that required 25 Hz power, and supplied bulk electricity to the Melbourne City Council Electric Supply Department, the Melbourne Electric Supply Company and the State Electricity Commission of Victoria (SECV).
 Newport A was transferred to the SECV in 1951.

-Newport 'B' was opened by the SECV in 1923 to supply electricity to Melbourne until the Yallourn power station entered service.
+Newport B was opened by the SECV in 1923 to supply electricity to Melbourne until the Yallourn Power Station entered service.
 Initially there were two Parsons 15 MW generators.
 Speed 3000 RPM and 50 Hz.
 Later No.3 was installed with a 30 MW capacity, and No.8, a Stahl turbine with a capacity of 22 MW.
 Steam was supplied by 10 B+W chain grate boilers at 250 psi.
 The total capacity of Newport B was 82 MW.